DSCN2633

 After doing this work, some things I think you need to look at are:

 Case studies – Is the case reasonable for your culture?
-Some will only need small changes like names, places or times, but for others you will need to re-write much of it.
+Some will only need small changes like names, places, or times, but for others, you will need to re-write much of it.

 Action points – Are they suitable?
 Can they be done in your location and situation?

-Articles from native speakers, videos and internet sites in your language It may not be easy to find things that really fit, but it is important to have some articles from native speakers, not just articles translated from English.
-Some sessions need videos, so again look for ones that are in the native language, not just ones that are dubbed.
+Articles from native speakers, videos, and internet sites in your language It may not be easy to find things that really fit, but it is important to have some articles from native speakers, not just articles translated from English.
+Some sessions need videos, so again, look for ones that are in the native language, not just ones that are dubbed.
 This helps the training not seem “foreign” and speaks to the trainees more.

 I also suggest doing the work in groups.
 Not only is it more fun, but you are more likely to end up with the right changes.

 One of the benefits of adapting the lessons is that you have a group of trainers excited about the new curriculum because they were involved in it.
-They read and discussed the lessons so became very familiar with them.
+They read and discussed the sessions and so became very familiar with them.
 This is really an advantage because the new curriculum takes a lot of time from the trainer.

 How have you made adaptations to improve the New Staff Training for your Area?